onevcat/Kingfisher/README.md

 ## Backers & Sponsors

 Open-source projects cannot live long without your help.
-If you find Kingfisher is useful, please consider supporting this project by becoming a sponsor.
+If you find Kingfisher to be useful, please consider supporting this project by becoming a sponsor.
 Your user icon or company logo shows up [on my blog](https://onevcat.com/tabs/about/) with a link to your home page.

 Become a sponsor through [GitHub Sponsors](https://github.com/sponsors/onevcat). :heart: